dennisbartol/Basic-Code-Editor/README.md

 # Basic-Code-Editor

 -Add your own personal Font awesome link, to the < head > section.
 -Code away in HTML, CSS and JavaScript !

--I did write a nice save() function BUT saving files in e.g. Chrome browser(s) is not allowed, due to safety reasons.
+Note: I did write a nice save() function BUT saving files in e.g. Chrome browser(s) is not allowed, due to safety reasons.